2/19/2025

 Mike Harrison

-Then on the electronics business, I was hoping you could just give us a little more color on your expectations for the semiconductor business.
-It sounds like you are expecting maybe some acceleration in the pace of recovery as we get further into the year.
-But are you seeing some green shoots in any of the more mainstream portions of the market, or is this mostly an advanced application driven recovery that you are baking into your 25 guidance for now?
+All right.
+Thank you for that.
+And then on the electronics business, I was hoping you could just give us a little more color On your expectations for the semiconductor business, it sounds like you're expecting maybe some exhilaration in the pace of recovery as we get further into the year.
+But are you seeing some green shoots in any of the more mainstream portions of the market, or is this mostly an advanced application? driven recovery, I guess, that you're baking into your 25 guidance for now.

 speaker